notes on chapter 6

 What's the most effective place to break the surveillance marketing kill chain?
 Let's look at it as a cycle.
 People buy stuff, surveillance marketers use sales to measure the effectiveness of what they have been doing, use those measurements to guide target selection, then place ads and collect reports on the ads.
 The reports feed into the same effectiveness measurement as sales.

 (Feel free to pick this model apart.
-I plan on revising it once I have figured out what I missed.)
+I plan on revising it some more once I have figured out what I missed.)

 Ad reporting is also affected by ad blockers, and you can use tools like AdNauseam to make it less effective.
 Promising, but like ad placement an area where the more evil ad media are less affected.